gruber-sciencelab/MAPP/README.md

 bash scripts/create-conda-environment.sh
 ```

-After the above bash script finished successfully, a *Conda* environment called "mapp" will be available, which has next to be activated as follows:
+After the above bash script finished successfully, a *Conda* environment called "mapp" will be available.
+Please test that you are able to activate it as follows:

 ```bash
 conda activate mapp